node-3d/addon-tools-raub/README.md

 ## Synopsis

 This module contains numerous helpers for Node.js **NAPI** addons and dependency packages.
-In this file, helper scripts are described.
+On this page, helper scripts are described.
 For details on **addon-tools.hpp** and some additional snippets follow the links below.